SE-Exort/InfoGrep-AIService/README.md

 This service requires Ollama running.
-To get started, set up Ollama for Docker following instructions here: https://hub.docker.com/r/ollama/ollama
+It is included as a service under docker compose.
 For a quick development setup, run `docker compose build && docker compose up -d`